Izu–Bonin–Mariana arc: Plate motions

 The IBM arc is not experiencing trench 'roll-back', that is, the migration of the oceanic trench towards the ocean.
 The trench is moving towards Eurasia, although a strongly extensional regime is maintained in the IBM arc system because of rapid PH-EU convergence.
 The nearly vertical orientation of the subducted plate beneath southern IBM exerts a strong "sea-anchor" force that strongly resists its lateral motion.
-Back-arc basin spreading is thought to be due to the combined effects of the sea-anchor force and rapid PH-EU convergence (Scholz & Campos 1995).
+Back-arc basin spreading is thought to be due to the combined effects of the sea-anchor force and rapid PH-EU convergence.
 Because of these different spreading rates caused by subducting slab pull, this allows for sea floor spreading and magma upwelling to form new oceanic crust near the leading edges of these subduction zones.

 The obliquity of convergence between PA and the IBM arc system change markedly along the IBM arc system.
 Plate convergence inferred from earthquake slip vectors is nearly strike-slip in the northernmost Marianas, adjacent to and south of the northern terminus of the Mariana Trough, where the arc has been 'bowed-out' by back-arc basin opening, resulting in a trench which strikes approximately parallel to the convergence vectors.
 Convergence is strongly oblique for most of the Mariana arc system but is more nearly orthogonal for the southernmost Marianas and most of the Izu–Bonin segments.
-McCaffrey 1996 noted that the arc-parallel slip rate in the forearc reaches a maximum of 30 mm/yr in the northern Marianas.
-According to McCaffrey, this is fast enough to have produced geologically significant effects, such as unroofing of high-grade metamorphic rocks, and provides one explanation for why the forearc in southern IBM is tectonically more active than that in northern IBM.
+In 1996 it was noted that the arc-parallel slip rate in the forearc reaches a maximum of 30 mm/year in the northern Marianas.
+This is fast enough to have produced geologically significant effects, such as unroofing of high-grade metamorphic rocks, and provides one explanation for why the forearc in southern IBM is tectonically more active than that in northern IBM.